esomjai/Forensic-Craniofacial-Approximation-Database/Nose predictions/Nose_two tangent.md

 To copy the error measurement, use the method described in [this guide](https://github.com/esomjai/ForensicCraniofacialApproximationDatabase/blob/basics/004_Copying%20measurements%20to%20Clipboard.md).

+### Outputs
+#### Tangents1 and 2 with error
-The output will look like this:
+If you only executed the original Gerasimow two tangent method with the error rates added, your output will look like this:

 | (unknown) | tangent1   | 76.67370706918534 |
 |-----------|------------|-------------------|